Skip to content

 Constructing Test Inputs

 The context: ExecutionContext property is available in every test.
-Use it with the Type.of(context) { … } DSL to build GRT objects and arguments:
+Use it with the Type.of(context) { … } DSL to build GRT objects:

 The builder form also works but is more verbose: